The 4 Layers of Authentic Business

 - Email a survey to your list

-- Listen in your everyday “conversations” with clients & prospective clients
+- Listen in your everyday “conversations” with clients & pros clients

 - Ask other industry influencers what they’re hearing

-Once you have some clarity from your audience research — once you start to notice a pattern of what product/service is missing (or not good enough) for your audience, then it’s time to add the third layer — launch your offerings.
+When you have some clarity from these conversations, when you start to notice a pattern of what product/service seems to be missing (or not good enough) for the audience members you’re talking to, then it’s time to add the third layer — launch your offerings with learning as the key priority.

 Your offering — service, product, event, package, etc — is an experiment, testing whether you’ve really understood the wants of your ideal audience.
-What you think they “need” might not be obvious to them — they know what they “want.”
-You’d be wisest to focus on their wants in the marketing of your offerings.
-In other words, create offerings using their stated problems as the front door.
-You can then serve both their wants as well as their deeper needs through your products and services.
+I don’t say “needs” because what you think they “need” might not be obvious to them — they understand their “wants” and you’d be wisest to focus on that in your offer creation and marketing.
+In other words, create offerings using popular problems as the front door.
+You can then serve their deeper needs once they have purchased or hired you.

-Through your launches, you’ll discover some offerings that your audience loves the most… the products/services that they’re most likely to buy from you.
+Through your various launches, you’ll discover some offering that your audience likes the best, that they’re most likely to buy.

-Now, you can add the “final” layer, which is continual growth of what is working!
+Now, you can add the “final” layer, which is unlimited — continual growth of what is working.

 This is where you: